Prag Cine Awards 2014

-The Prag Cine Awards 2014 ceremony, presented by the Prag Network, honored the actors, technical achievements, and films censored in 2013 from Assam and took place on March 22, 2014, at the Koramangala Indoor Stadium in Bangalore, India.
+The Prag Cine Awards 2014 ceremony, presented by the Prag Network, honored the actors, technical achievements, and films censored in 2013 from Assam and took place on 22 March 2014, at the Koramangala Indoor Stadium in Bangalore, India.
 Actors duos Kopil Bora and Zerifa Wahid hosted the show.
-Veteran litterateur Arun Sharma, Kannada film directorNagathihalli Chandrashekhar and Bollywood film actress Mahima Chaudhary inaugurated the event.
+Veteran litterateur Arun Sharma, Kannada film director Nagathihalli Chandrashekhar and Bollywood film actress Mahima Chaudhary inaugurated the event.

 Actor Mridula Barua was honoured with the lifetime Achievement Award for her contribution towards the Assamese film Industry.
 Actor Adil Hussain received best actor award for Raag and the best actress award has gone to Jaya Seal Ghose for Sringkhal.
 Jahnu Barua directed Ajeyo won the best film award.

 Winners and nominees

-The nominees for the Prag Cine Awards 2014 were announced on March 3, 2014.
+The nominees for the Prag Cine Awards 2014 were announced on 3 March 2014.
 In this edition, awards are given in 23 categories to the Assamese and non-Assamese films produced from Assam and censored in the year of 2013.
 Raag topped the nomination list with twelve nominations, followed by Ajeyo and Shinyor tied for the second place with eleven each.